sluchacha/acmeApp/README.md

 ## Running the project
 Ensure you are in the acmeApp directory.

+Install the dependencies using the command `npm install` from your terminal.

 Run `npm start` or `ng serve -o` from your terminal.
 This will open the application on your default web browser.

 Alternatively